 - Do not enter your house until all floodwater has been removed.
 Devon and Somerset Fire and Rescue Service may be able to help you with pumping floodwater out of your house.
 Remember others may also need this help so you may have to wait your turn.

-- If nearby traffic is causing further flooding to your property contact Devon & Cornwall Police.
+- If nearby traffic is causing further flooding to your property contact Devon and Cornwall Police.
 Alternatively, if flooding is being caused by a public sewer contact South West Water.

 - Always wear rubber gloves to move objects or clean surfaces that have been in contact with the floodwater, as the water will have been contaminated with sewage and other pollution.